Black Hills National Forest | Black Hills & Badlands - South Dakota

 Fees:

-There is no fee to visit the Black Hills National Forest, but some day-use recreation sites charge a $3 to $5 per vehicle fee from about Memorial Day through Labor Day.
+There is no fee to visit the Black Hills National Forest, but some day-use recreation sites charge a per-vehicle fee from about Memorial Day through Labor Day.

 Passes can be purchased at most Black Hills National Forest offices, some campgrounds and the Forest Visitor Center at Pactola.
 Fees are used to maintain and operate the facilities.